tu-delft-library/il-master-thesis-guide/book/5-share.md

 <iframe src="https://tudelft.h5p.com/content/1292840632519475287/embed" aria-label="5 - Share - Knowledge Test" width="1088" height="637" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

-## Template for Your MSc Thesis
+## Template for Sharing
-Want to get started with citing sources for your project right away?
-Use the **PLACEHOLDER** to fill in as you go through the pages or to select and store the sources for your MSc thesis.
+Use the [Sharing Checklist](5-sharing-checklist.docx) to support you in accurately using and reusing the work of others and disclosing genAI use for your thesis.